angiejo21/COUNTER/README.md

 ### The assignment:

 Develop a JS app that lets the user increment or decrement the counter value.
-Entering the page, the user should see: 0 set as the counter value, and have two buttons (+ and -) to change said value.
+Entering the page, the user should see: 0 set as the counter value, and two buttons (+ and -) to change said value.

 ### Requirements: